 The bridge was determined to be functionally obsolete during an inspection by the California Department of Transportation.
 The main deficiency is that the lane and shoulder widths are too narrow relative to current standards and the amount of traffic the bridge carries.

-Major funding for this project is expected to come from the California Department of Transportation (CalTrans).
-The City anticipates this project to begin in June or July 2015 and take approximately 10 months to complete.
+Major funding for this project is provided by the California Department of Transportation (CalTrans).
+The bridge replacement project began in July 2015 and will take approximately 180 working days to complete.

 Preparation for work to begin was completed in 2014 and included canopy removal from two trees and a shrub tree, and installation of netting to prevent birds from nesting in the trees surrounding the bridge and in the bridge structure itself.